 Building Code specifies your minimum requirements.
 If you're interested in building beyond the Building Code, watch the video below for some tips to make your home more energy efficient and comfortable.

-A building consent is different from a resource consent, which you’ll need if you plan to build on or use your land in a way that wouldn’t comply with the Hutt City District Plan or the Resource Management Act 1991.
+Yes - You'll need a resource consent if you're planning to build on or use your land in a way that wouldn’t comply with the Hutt City District Plan or the Resource Management Act 1991.
 For some activities you may also need a resource consent from Greater Wellington Regional Council.

 We’ll let you know if you need a resource consent when we’ve assessed your building consent application.
 Find out more about resource consents.